dfrancoce/islands/README.md

 # Islands on a map

-This project contains an app that extracts the islands given an API endpoint that provides the tiles for a map.
+Given an API endpoint that provides a tilemap, this solution counts the number of islands in the map.
 An island is formed by tiles of type "land" which are surrounded by "water" tiles.
 Two tiles belong to the same island if they touch.
 Tiles only count as touching if they are directly vertically or horizontally next to each other.
 If they touch with their corners they do not count as touching.

-## Getting started

-These instructions will get you a copy of the project up and running on a local machine for testing purposes.

 ### Prerequisites

 Docker is required in order to start the app.
-Also a docker image needs to be created with the API of the following repo (https://github.com/dfrancoce/islands-api) to set up the endpoint we need to consume to get the tiles of the map
+Also a docker image needs to be created with the API of the following repo (https://github.com/dfrancoce/islands-api) to set up the endpoint we need to consume to get the tiles of the map.

 ### Starting the app